charlesleclerc-fan/lifeoria/README.md

 (No medical advice is provided.
 Lifeoria is for emotional support and listening only.)

-Therapy Bot is an empathetic, conversational therapy chatbot built with the ChatGPT API, LangChain, and Streamlit.
+Lifeoria is an empathetic, conversational therapy chatbot built with the ChatGPT API, LangChain, and Streamlit.
 It provides a safe, non-judgmental space where users can share their feelings and receive calm, compassionate responses — not diagnoses.

 ![1](1.png)